nnirror/facet/README.md

 		- `new $('example').sample('myfolder/myfile.wav'); // or point to the file with a relative path`
 ---
 ### MIDI

+You might need to activate a MIDI driver on your machine in order to send MIDI from Facet to a DAW.
+If Facet finds no MIDI drivers, the dropdown select UI in the browser will be empty, and if you try the below commands they will produce no output.
+Google "install midi driver {your OS goes here}" for more information.

 - **note** ( _VelocityPattern_ = 100, _DurationPattern_ = 125, _channel_ = 0 )
 	- sends a MIDI note on/off pair for every value in the FacetPattern's data.
 	- The VelocityPattern and DurationPatterns will automatically scale to match the note pattern.
 This allows you to modulate MIDI velocity and duration over the course of the whole note.